-How do our findings compare with the existing results?
-We overlap with several other program evaluation literatures: Unemployment Insurance (UI) reform, wage subsidies, and youth measures over education and training.
-Perhaps the most directly relevant are the recent program evaluations of mandatory job search associated with welfare to work reforms.
-Bloom and Michalopoulos (2001) survey 29 different initiatives that had demonstration projects.
-Eight of these schemes were job-focused (rather than education/training-focused) and mandatory for welfare recipients.
-Table 6 summarizes the results from these studies and shows that although the precise impact effect differed, a positive impact was found in all eight cases.
-The median of the impacts in the final column of Table 6 is 0.23, which is not wildly out of line with our "central" estimate of a program impact of 0.2.
-Again we should note that 0.2 is probably an "upper-bound" measure since, as we have noted, a large part of this employment effect is towards subsidized jobs and also due to a "first-quarter" effect.
+V.4 Discussion of the results: A comparison with some of the existing literature mandatory job search associated with welfare to work reforms.
+Bloom and Michalopoulos [2001] survey 29 different initiatives that had demonstration projects (random assignments).
+Eight of these schemes were job-focused (rather than education/training focused) and mandatory for welfare recipients.
+Table 6 summarizes the results from these studies and shows that although the precise impact effect differed from program to program, a statistically significant effect of the program on employment probabilities was found in all eight cases.
+The median of the impacts in the final column of Table 6 is 0.23 which is not wildly out of line with our "central" estimate of a program impact of 0.2 (although we should note that 0.2 is probably an 'upper bound' measure since, as we have noted, a large part of this employment effect is towards subsidized jobs and also due to a "first quarter" effect).